dotnet/docs-maui/docs/xaml/xamlc.md

 [assembly: XamlCompilation(XamlCompilationOptions.Skip)]
 ```

-In this example, XAML compilation is disabled within the assembly, with XAML errors being reported at run-time rather than compile-time.
+In this example, XAML compilation is disabled within the assembly, with XAML errors being reported at runtime rather than compile-time.

 XAML compilation can also be disabled at the class level: